DetectRL: Benchmarking LLM-Generated Text Detection in Real-World Scenarios: Additional experiment results

 In this section, we will further discuss the performance of detectors against various specific attack methods.
 Our study on prompt attack, including Few-Shot Prompt and ICO Prompt, revealed that these methods have minimal impact on detector performance.
 Both zero-shot and supervised detectors showed only a 1-2\% decrease in average AUROC performance.
 This indicates that efforts to guide models to mimic human writing through such instructions may not effectively evade detection.

 For paraphrase attacks, the results in \autoref{tab:paraphrase_attack} demonstrate that DIPPER Paraphrase is not an effective tool for assessing the performance of detectors in complex black-box scenarios, as detectors nearly maintain the same identification performance as with direct prompts.
 However, Polishing using LLMs proves relatively effective, reducing the detector's AUROC and $F_{1}\text{ Score}$ by approximately 10\%, indicating that self-editing texts with LLMs can still diminish detection capabilities.
-Notably, Back-translation, a widely used paraphrasing method in our daily life, exhibits strong attack capability, significantly reducing the detector's AUROC and $F_{1}\text{ Score}$ to 28.41\% and 10.74\%, respectively, a decline of over 40\%.
+Notably, Back-translation, a widely used paraphrasing method in our daily life, exhibits strong attack capability, significantly reducing the detector's AUROC and $F_{1}\text{ Score}$ to 30.42\% and 12.64\%, respectively, a decline of over 40\%.

 Regarding perturbation attacks, the results in \autoref{tab:perturbation_attack} underscore their more threatening nature compared to paraphrase attacks.
-On average, Character-Level, Word-Level, and Sentence-Level Perturbations resulted in about a 40\% performance decrease for detectors, which is second only to Back-translation among all the attack methods we evaluated.
+On average, Character-Level, Word-Level, and Sentence-Level Perturbations resulted in a 37.75\% AUROC performance decrease for detectors.
+Among all the attack methods we evaluated, Character-Level Perturbation ranks second only to Back-translation.
 Interestingly, these three types of perturbations not only showed high consistency but also revealed their potential threat in assessing detector stability.
 Nonetheless, all supervised detectors still performed well on datasets with the same distribution.

 Lastly, we assessed detector performance in data mixing scenarios, as shown in \autoref{tab:prompt_attack_data_mixing}.
 The results indicate that mixing texts generated by different LLMs is ineffective at confusing detectors.
 However, LLM-Centered Mixing poses a greater threat, particularly when a quarter of the replacement sample sentences are human-written.
-This leads to a performance decrease of over 10\% for the detectors.
+This leads to a performance decrease of 13.19\% AUROC for the detectors.